-Fatherhood, a major championship, covid (twice): It’s been a year for Jon Rahm
+Perspective | Fatherhood, a major championship, covid (twice): It has been a year for Jon Rahm

 With Rahm, the golf is rarely uneventful.
-He won his first major, the U.S. Open in June.
-He arrives at Caves Valley in Owings Mills, Md., not just as the top-ranked player in the world rankings, but, in the assessment of four-time major champion Rory McIlroy, “by far the best player in the world right now.”
+He won his first major, the U.S. Open, in June.
+He arrives at Caves Valley in Owings Mills, Md., not just as the top-ranked player in the world rankings but, in the assessment of four-time major champion Rory McIlroy, “by far the best player in the world right now.”
 He is good enough to win this week in the PGA Tour’s semifinal event and next week at the Tour Championship and be a major factor for the Europeans at next month’s Ryder Cup.
 There is nothing he can’t do with a golf ball — drive it, chip it, putt it, fade it, draw it.

 “One of a very, very few select guys out here that don’t have a weakness at all,” said Tony Finau, winner of the tour’s most recent event.

-No weakness in his game, and no year even approaching his.
-Check out his last four months, and assess the intrigue.
+No weakness in his game and no year even approaching his.
+Check out his past four months and assess the intrigue.

-Just after midnight on the Saturday before the Masters, Rahm’s wife, Kelly, gave birth to the couple’s first child, a son they named Kepa.
+Just after midnight on the Saturday before the Masters, Rahm’s wife, Kelley, gave birth to the couple’s first child, a son they named Kepa.
 That week, the new dad closed with a 66 to finish tied for fifth in the year’s first major.
 In June, he opened a six-shot lead after 54 holes of the Memorial — then, as he walked off the final green, was informed that he had tested positive for the coronavirus; he was forced to withdraw.
 Two weeks later, he dramatically birdied the final two holes at Torrey Pines to steal that U.S. Open from South Africa’s Louis Oosthuizen.
-And after finishing third at July’s British Open, he was preparing to travel to Tokyo and represent Spain in the Olympics — when he tested positive for covid again.
+And after finishing tied for third at July’s British Open, he was preparing to travel to Tokyo and represent Spain in the Olympics — when he tested positive for the virus again.

 Finally, over last weekend outside New York, Rahm led after 18, 36 and 54 holes of the Northern Trust, the first leg of the FedEx Cup playoffs.
 He and the rest of the field rode out Hurricane Henri, which pushed Sunday’s final round to Monday.
 He then bogeyed two of the final four holes to miss a playoff with Finau and Cameron Smith by two shots.